fefortuna/microcontroller-projects/Smith-Waterman HLS/README.md

 # Smith-Waterman

 ## Description
-HLS implementation of Smith-Waterson algorithm
+HLS implementation of Smith-Waterson algorithm for FPGA